flipfloppy1/quDnD/README.md

 and cached from the wiki servers, to avoid expensive calls to find out how to categorise pages later.

-At the moment this is used for search and to find the category of pages, but I may remove categorisation entirely later on now that tabs exist.
+At the moment this is used for typeahead search and to find the category of pages, but I may remove categorisation entirely later on now that tabs exist.

 ## More to do
 * Equipment stats (AC, damage, special effects)